godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 going to be ``RigidBody2D`` nodes, we want the ``body_entered( Object body )`` signal; this will be emitted when a body contacts the player.
 Click "Connect.." and then "Connect" again on the "Connecting Signal" window.
-We don't need to change any of these settings - Godot will automatically create a function called ``_on_Player_body_entered`` in your player's script.
+If you are using GDScript, you don't need to change any of these settings - Godot will automatically create a function called ``_on_Player_body_entered`` in your player's script.
+If you are using C#, you will have to change the functionname to the C#-functionname.
+For example: replace ``_on_Player_body_entered`` with ``OnPlayerBodyEntered``.

 .. tip:: When connecting a signal, instead of having Godot create a
          function for you, you can also give the name of an existing